Russia: Syrian rebels getting lots of Western arms

 Last week Foreign Minister Sergei Lavrov accused the West of reneging on an agreement to help set up a transitional government in Syria and of prolonging the bloodshed by encouraging the insurgents to fight on.

-U.N. military observers left Damascus on Monday after a four-month mission in which they became helpless spectators of the spiralling conflict, instead of monitoring a ceasefire between Assad’s forces and rebels.
+U.N. military observers left Damascus on Monday after a four-month mission in which they became helpless spectators of the spiraling conflict, instead of monitoring a ceasefire between Assad’s forces and rebels.

 U.S. Secretary of State Hillary Clinton said earlier this month that the United States and Turkey were looking at all measures to help Syrian rebel forces, including a no-fly zone there as the conflict deepens.